con/open-brain-consent/README.rst

 Overall approach
 ================

-We would like to facilitate neuroimaging data sharing by any research group by providing a "out of the box" solution address subjects
+We would like to facilitate neuroimaging data sharing by providing an "out of the box" solution addressing aforementioned human subjects concerns and consisting of
-privacy:

-- generally acceptable consent form allowing deposition of annonymized data to public data archives
+- widely acceptable consent form allowing deposition of annonymized data to public data archives

 - collection of tools/pipelines to help annonymisation of neuroimaging data making it ready for sharing